The Hoppers: History

 Mike Hopper married Denice in 1996, who became the group's pianist.
-In 1998, their version of "Shoutin' Time" became another one of their biggest hits, and the group performed with Bill and Gloria Gaither.
+In 1998, their version of "Shoutin' Time" was a commercial success, and the group performed with Bill and Gloria Gaither.
 They won several further Southern Gospel Music Awards in following years.
-In addition member Connie Hopper won the career Marvin Norcross Award in 1998.
+In addition, member Connie Hopper won the career Marvin Norcross Award in 1998.
 They also performed on the album Tribute To Dottie Rambo, which was a nominee for "Special Event Album of the Year" at the Dove Awards of 1999.